vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 another set of temperature readings, getting 98.4, 98.2, and 98.3 degrees Fahrenheit.

+Shortly before 5 PM, I started work on cutting potatoes for an unusual combination meal prep: potatoes, with a bit of spinach, carrots, and 1 tomato.
+The idea was to try out a slightly different meal format in light of my stomach issues.
+I finished cooking and then finished eating and then finished cleaning a little after 8 PM.

+I then had a somewhat watery bowel movement and then went to sleep around 8:30 PM.

+## Update on 2023-07-12

+My sleep was mostly peaceful though occasionally fitful -- in particular, I got up around midnight to urinate, then had to sit up in bed for a few minutes, then went back to sleep and had a good sleep.
+Around 7 AM I was having a somewhat unpleasant dream so I got up and did a bit of resetting, then went back to bed.
+I finally got out of bed a little before 9 AM and had another bowel movement.

 ## Random investigation notes related to 2023-07-10 / 2023-07-11 incident

 [Clindamycin